The #1 New York Times bestseller and basis for the smash hit musical and two major motion

 nineteenth-century sagas of moral urgency Maguire's Wicked is as unique as its green-skinned

-enlarge deepen and find new dimensions in a world that had been invented by another writer
+deepen and find new dimensions in a world that had been invented by another writer and in

 staggering feat of wordcraft made no less so by the fact that its boundaries were set decades